kartikra/dattasa/README.md

 |class|  Description  | Sample Code |
 |:--------|:-----------------|:---------|
-environment| Lets you source all the os environment variables|[see first row in mongo example](documentation/mongo_example.ipynb) postgres_client| Lets you use psql and gpload utilities provided by [pivotal greenplum](https://gpdb.docs.pivotal.io/4350/common/client-docs-unix.html).
-Make connections to postgres / greenplum database using pyscopg2 or sqlalchemy.Use the connections to interact with database in interactive program or run queries from a sql file using the connection|[sample postgres code](documentation/postgres_client.ipynb) greenplum_client (inherits postgres_client)| Lets you use psql and gpload utilities provided by [pivotal greenplum](https://gpdb.docs.pivotal.io/4350/common/client-docs-unix.html).
+environment| Lets you source all the os environment variables|[see first row in mongo example](documentation/mongo_example.ipynb) postgres_client|Lets you make connections to postgres / redshift database using pyscopg2 or sqlalchemy.Use the connections to interact with database in interactive program or run queries from a sql file using the connection|[sample postgres code](documentation/postgres_client.ipynb) greenplum_client (inherits postgres_client)| Lets you use psql and gpload utilities provided by [pivotal greenplum](https://gpdb.docs.pivotal.io/4350/common/client-docs-unix.html).
 Make connections to postgres / greenplum database using pyscopg2 or sqlalchemy.Use the connections to interact with database in interactive program or run queries from a sql file using the connection|[sample greenplum code](documentation/greenplum_client.ipynb) mysql_client|Lets you use mysql and other methods provided by PyMySQL Package|[sample mysql code](documentation/mysql_client.ipynb) file_processor|Create sftp connection using [paramiko](https://github.com/paramiko/paramiko.git) package.
 Other file manipulations like row_count, encryption, archive (File Class)|[see file processing example](documentation/file_processing.ipynb)